The Inn at Little Washington Restaurant: 14 Insider Tips

 Carpaccio of Herb-Crusted Elysian Fields Baby Lamb Loin with Caesar Salad Ice Cream at The Inn at Little Washington Restaurant

-There are two seatings: 5:00-5:45 pm and 8:00-9 pm.
-Our reservation was at 8:45 pm, and we finished just before midnight.
+There are two seating options: 5:00–5:45 pm and 8:00–9:00 pm.
+We booked the 8:45 pm slot and wrapped up just before midnight.

 10- Discover the Fanciest Chicken Coop Ever